 - 1873, Die systematische Begriffe in Kants vorkritische Schriften nach ihrem Verhältniss zum kritischen Idealismus, [Systematic Concepts in Kant's Pre-critical Writings according to their relation to Critical Idealism,] Berlin: Dümmler.

-- 1877, Kants Begründung der Ethik, [Kant's Foundations of the Ethics,] Berlin: Dümmler.
+- 1877, Kants Begründung der Ethik [Kant's Grounding of Ethics], Berlin: Dümmler.

 - 1878, “Platons Ideenlehre und die Mathematik,” [“Plato's Doctrine of Ideas and Mathematics,”] Rectoratsprogramm der Univerisität Marburg, Marburg: Elwertsche.